- Is your website losing traffic?

 Once you have seen the negative impact of cannibalized content, you need to become more data driven when it comes to topic selection.

-Well, I hope this guide that has helped you to identify and fix cannibalization issue on your website.
-If you have additional question, feel free to ask in the comment section below.
+Well, I hope this guide has helped you to identify and fix the cannibalization issue on your website.
+If you have additional questions, feel free to ask in the comment section below.